Edhem Šljivo: Club career

-UEFA Europa League (UEFA Cup)

 International career

 Šljivo debuted for the Yugoslavia national team on 18 February 1976 in a friendly match away against Tunisia.
-He was capped in 12 official games (4 friendlies, 5 qualifiers for the 1982 FIFA World Cup, and all 3 '82 world cup games) and scored 2 goals, while also featuring in 2 unofficial exhibition-friendlies, 14 games overall.
-He was first-team regular at play-making midfielder position under Miljan Miljanić, and featured in the same role in 1982 World Cup in Spain.His final international was a June 1982 World Cup match against Honduras.
+He was capped in 12 official games (four friendlies, five qualifiers for the 1982 FIFA World Cup, and all three matches of the 1982 FIFA World Cup) and scored two goals, while also featuring in two unofficial exhibition-friendlies, 14 games overall.
+He was first-team regular at play-making midfielder position under Miljan Miljanić, and featured in the same role in 1982 World Cup in Spain.
+His final international was a June 1982 World Cup match against Honduras.

-National team statistic

 Personal life and legacy

 Šljivo lives and works in Liege, Belgium, where he opened a restaurant "Taverne 8", in reference to a number he used to wear on his shirt as a midfielder.
 The place is a popular meeting place for Yugoslav expatriate footballers in Belgium and surrounding countries.

 Challenge Šljivo Tournament

 The Indoor tournament, largest of its kind in Europe, carrying his name, "Challenge Šljivo", with seniors Futsal competition as a main event, is organized in his honor in Marche-en-Famenne, during pre-New Year Eve week for over three decades.
 Tournament comprises several competitions in Indoor varieties of Association football, for all categories and age.
 It takes place at Wallonie Expo S.A.
 (WEX) venue, in Marche-en-Famenne, on eight pitches.
 Qualifying rounds of the competitions including more than 400 teams and 5.000 football players, while games are followed up to 40.000 spectators in attendance.
 In final round 72 qualified teams take part.
 Tournament is very popular, with final game being in live broadcast in Belgium by public TV service.